 At times, what counts as "consultation" borders on the ludicrous.
 To fulfill their consultation obligations before approving the Thacker Pass Lithium Mine Project, the Bureau of Land Management (BLM) sent letters of notification to initiate consultation sessions to just four of the ten regional tribes with cultural and historical connections to Thacker Pass.
 The agency did so at the beginning of the Covid lockdowns, and during the holidays when Tribal offices were closed.
 Unsurprisingly, the agency received no comments or concerns from the tribes within the 30 day mandated response period, and therefore assumed that their consultation obligations had been met.
-The BLM went on to approve the Thacker Pass Lithium Mine Project in record time-1 year from initiating the permitting process-and as a result, some tribal members did not find out about the mine until after it was approved.
+The BLM went on to approve the Thacker Pass Lithium Mine Project in record time-1 year from initiating the permitting process-and as a result, some tribal members the mine, participating in protests, and speaking out frequently against the project.